What is the Substances of Concern in Products (SCIP) database?

 Who needs to comply?

 EU producers and assemblers, EU importers, EU distributors of articles except retailers who only supply articles directly to consumers are obligated by SCIP.
-Suppliers outside the EU should support the EU importers to fulfill their obligations by providing information on SVHC in their articles.
+Suppliers outside the EU should support the EU importers to fulfil their obligations by providing information on SVHC in their articles.

 Who enforces SCIP and what are the penalties for non-compliance?